tahrer007/tahrer007/README.md

       and football (RealMadrid fan)⚽🏆.
   <br/>

-- 🌱 Currently seeking full time jobs where I can use my skills to make the world a better place  while learning from experts.<br/>
+- 🌱 Currently seeking full time job where I can use my skills to make the world a better place  while learning from experts.<br/>
 - 📫 If we share the same interests, don't hesitate to contact me
     <a align='center' href="https://www.linkedin.com/in/tahrer-abu-diab-93927512b/">
         <img height="20px" src="https://cdn-icons-png.flaticon.com/512/174/174857.png" />